APIOps/Digiapi/node-mockup-api/README.md

     `npm install -g swagger`

-## Fork Digi-API repository

-## How to run mockup API
+## How to run mockup DigiAPI server

+* Open terminal and get local copy of your DigiAPI

+    `git clone git@github.com:APIOps/Digiapi.git`

+* Go to project folder `Digiapi`

+    `cd Digiapi`

-## How to edit API spec
+## How to edit DigiAPI Swagger 2.0 spec
+After you have taken local copy of DigiAPI in Github, you need to do a few steps.
+Here's how:

 ## Contribute changes back

-* TODO: Instruction for making branch and making pull request
+If you want to contribute to the project, you'll need to use branches.
+* Create feature branch for contribution.
+[Create branch in Github ](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/)
+*